milanaryal/milanaryal.github.io/src/_posts/2015-03-22-promote-your-content-with-schema-org-structured-data-markup.md

 ---
 title: "Promote your content with schema.org structured data markup"
+description: "Learn how to use the schema.org vocabulary to improve the rich snippets on your search engine results."
 date: 2015-03-22T19:09:44+05:45
-excerpt: "Learn how to use the schema.org vocabulary to improve the rich snippets on your search engine results."
 ---

 [Schema.org](https://schema.org/){:rel="nofollow"} is an initiative launched on 2 June 2011 by Bing, Google and Yahoo! (the operators of the then world's largest search engines) to "create and support a common set of schemas for structured data markup on web pages."
 On 1 November Yandex (whose search engine is the largest one in Russia) joined the initiative.